THE WAY OF THE CROSS

 In that Mother's pain untold?

-V. We adore Thee, O Christ, and we bless Thee.
+V. We adore Thee, O Christ, and we praise Thee.

 R. Because by Thy holy Cross, Thou hast redeemed the world.